 It’s About Time the Tiki Trend Took to the Shores of South Africa

 Americans understand the trend.
-They appreciate the trend – most of the time at least.
-It’s a love-hate relationship really.
-But we think it’s about time us South African’s got on board too.
-What are we going on about?
-Colourful Hawaiian shirts, tiki torches surrounding the pool and sunburnt faces drinking from elaborate cocktails in skull-head tiki mugs.
-Yes, we’re talking about the tiki trend!
-That tropical island paradise theme that will have you picturing pineapple bikinis and beach sand between your bum cheeks.
-This summer, we want to see the tiki trend take off in South Africa in a way it never has before.
-Here’s a full breakdown of what you need to know to get your tiki-themed event rolling.
+They appreciate it – most of the time, at least.
+But we think it’s about time us South Africans got on board too.
+What are we talking about?
+Colourful Hawaiian shirts, tiki torches surrounding the pool, and sunburnt faces drinking from elaborate cocktails in skull-head tiki mugs.
+Yes, we’re talking about the Tiki trend!
+This tropical island paradise theme will have you picturing pineapple bikinis and beach sand between your toes.
+Here’s a full breakdown of what you need to know to get your Tiki-themed event rolling.
 Sea you at the beach!

-The first tiki bar made its appearance in America in the 1930’s, called Don the Beachcomber.
-This tropical setting offered an escape from reality – which was really important to Americans during the time of the Great Depression.
-Bar-goers were able to step away from their financial woes and enjoy paradise by the make-believe ocean.
+The first tiki bar appeared in America in the 1930s, called Don the Beachcomber.
+This tropical setting offered an escape from reality during the Great Depression.
+Bar-goers could step away from their financial worries and enjoy a make-believe paradise.

-The trend really hit it’s peak in the 50’s and 60’s when war heroes and veterans returned from World War II with the memory of the Pacific Islands in their minds.
+The trend peaked in the 1950s and 60s when war heroes returned from World War II with memories of the Pacific Islands.
 Then Elvis released Blue Hawaii and suddenly the American Dream included a beach chair and sunglasses.
-The rest is history and we won’t get too Pacific on the details.
-Let’s rather focus on the interesting bit – planning a Tiki-themed party in today’s day and age!
+Let’s focus on the fun part – planning a Tiki-themed party in today’s South Africa!

 - Palm tree leaves